xenify-io/litepaper/README.md

 The incentive structure of Xenify encourages users to actively participate in the platform's growth, driving value and fostering a thriving, decentralised ecosystem.
 As users engage more with Xenify, they receive a share of the newly minted XNF tokens based on their participation level, motivating them to contribute even more to the platform's success.
 XNF tokens are distributed through one-day cycles, starting with a reward pool of 20,000 XNF tokens.

-The 20,000 XNF tokens are divided into two categories: 10,000 XNF tokens are allocated specifically to those who burn DXN or FENIX tokens, while the other 10,000 XNF tokens are reserved for users contributing to swap volume on the platform.
+The 20,000 XNF tokens are divided into two categories: 10,000 XNF tokens are allocated specifically to those who burn DXN or XDOGE tokens, while the other 10,000 XNF tokens are reserved for users contributing to swap volume on the platform.
 This distribution ensures that users participating in the burning of different tokens and generating swap volume are rewarded accordingly.
 By providing incentives for users to engage with the platform, Xenify encourages a thriving, community-driven ecosystem that benefits all participants.

 The reward pool decreases according to the halving model, leading to the distribution of nearly 21 million XNF tokens over time.
-Staked XNF tokens accumulate native token fees (e.g., ETH, BNB, MATIC, etc.) from new DXN or FENIX burns or swap fees generated on the Xenify platform across supported chains.
+Staked XNF tokens accumulate native token fees (e.g., ETH, BNB, MATIC, etc.) from new DXN or XDOGE burns or swap fees generated on the Xenify platform across supported chains.
 This design incentivizes user participation, helping maintain platform growth and fostering a thriving, community-driven environment.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ### ♦️ Burning
-  - Ignite your contribution to Xenify's growth and deflationary tokenomics by participating in the exhilarating process of burning DXN or FENIX tokens.
+  - Ignite your contribution to Xenify's growth and deflationary tokenomics by participating in the exhilarating process of burning DXN or XDOGE tokens.
 In exchange for your engagement, you'll be rewarded with XNF tokens, amplifying your stake in the thriving Xenify ecosystem.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)